How To Refinance a Home

 For example, if you have a $200,000 mortgage with a 4.5% APR, two discount points would cost you $4,000 out-of-pocket, but save you $21,074 over the life a 30-year loan.
 That’s not a bad return on your investment!

 Application fee: This is a catch-all term used to refer to a collection of fees.
 For example, the origination fee, appraisal fee, underwriting fee, document preparation fee, credit report fee, broker fee, and so on.
 If your lender lists an application fee, request the details about what individual fees it covers and which ones are negotiable.

-Lenda does not charge application fees.
+Reali does not charge application fees.

 Underwriting fee: This is a fee paid to the lender for doing the work to process your loan application.

-Lenda does not charge an underwriting fee.
+Reali does not charge an underwriting fee.